You are here

 Donkey Welfare Improvement Scheme

-The Donkey Sanctuary Ireland has rescued over 5,300 donkeys in the past 30 years.
-We are currently responsible for over 1,800 donkeys/mules.
+The Donkey Sanctuary Ireland has rescued over 5,600 donkeys and mules since 1987.
 Sadly due to an increase in indiscriminate donkey breeding and in subsequent abandonments over the past five years, our Sanctuary is now full to capacity.

 About the scheme